• Find a bachelor's degree

 Is nutrition and dietetics a good career?
 Is becoming a registered dietitian worth it?
 According to the Bureau of Labor Statistics, nutrition as a field is expected to grow by 7 percent from 2022 to 2032.
 The public demand to promote health and wellness continues to rise, especially as the baby boomer generation ages and becomes more vulnerable to disease.
 Nutrition is effective as a preventative healthcare measure, stopping disease and further medical problems longer down the line.

 Both nutritionists and dietitians can expect a rewarding career; a nutritionist salary and dietitian salary are generally much higher than average, and enterprising, entrepreneurial nutrition experts can make a great living as consultants or in private practice.
 But is becoming a registered dietitian worth it?
 In addition to a bachelor’s degree and 1200 hours of clinical experience, the RD exam is notoriously challenging.
 A mound of college debt from an expensive program may tip the scales against becoming an RD, but a degree from an affordable, low-tuition program — that’s an investment with a real return.
-That’s why Bachelor’s Degree Center has ranked the 10 Most Affordable Nutritional Science Bachelor Programs for 2022.
+That’s why Bachelor’s Degree Center has ranked the 10 Most Affordable Nutritional Science Bachelor Programs.

 Methodology: Ranking the Most Affordable Bachelor Degree in Nutrition and Dietetics